Skip to main content

 As I mentioned before, when you buy an iPhone you don’t really own the hardware, since you don’t get to decide what software you run.

-There’s a case in front of the courts right now which the EFF has promised to help with in attempt to protect our right to lend books, digital or otherwise.
+There’s a case in front of the courts right now which the EFF has promised to help with in an attempt to protect our right to lend books, digital or otherwise.
 It’ll be interesting to watch and see where things go.